Pig City (song)

 In "Pig City": An Interview with Andrew Stafford", Andrew Stafford stated that "the reason I chose that song for the title was that it was really a rallying call, and a signature song for Brisbane at that time.
 Certainly if you listened to ZZZ in that period, the song was inescapable and it was so symbolic of living in Brisbane at that time, it described so vividly what it was like to live here."

 The song was written by Tony Kneipp and recorded over two-week period at 4ZZZ's studios at the University of Queensland.
 Each track on the song was recorded and overdubbed separately.

 The Parameters members included Tony Kneipp on vocals, rhythm and slide guitars and saxophone, Ian Graham on lead guitar and bass and Steven Pritchard on drums.

 Pig City received a large amount of airplay on the independent radio station 4ZZZ and regularly featured within the station's annual Hot 100.
 A single was released in 1984, which included "Material Possession" on the b-side.

+In 2023, Brisbane band Sacred Hearts covered the song as a part of the 4000 Records "House Keys 2" compilation.
+The compilation consisted of Brisbane artist's covering Brisbane artist's, with proceeds of physical CD's going to 4ZZZ.